CPG

 Why it matters

-The category lost roughly a third of its dollar volume between its 2021 peak and 2024 as health-conscious shoppers turned on long ingredient lists and ultra-processed positioning.
-Reformulation is the industry's admission that taste, price, and ingredient simplicity — not climate messaging — drive repeat purchase.
+The category lost roughly a third of its dollar volume between its 2021 peak and 2024.
+Health-conscious shoppers turned away due to long ingredient lists and ultra-processed positioning.
+Reformulation is the industry's admission that taste, price, and ingredient simplicity (not climate messaging) drive repeat purchases.

 Market impact